adeyemialameen04/term_player/README.md

 # Term Player
-This is a simple terminal based music player created with C, capable of laying musics right from your terminal.
+This is a simple terminal based music player created with C, capable of playing musics right from your terminal.

 ## Features
 - Play music files from your terminal